d-khan/assembly/Syllabus-Fall2024.md

 |:----------------------|:--------------|
 |21 Aug                 |   Spring 2023 Primary 16-Week Session Begins |
 |1 Sep                  |   __Student Add/Drop:__ Deadline to drop classes with no "W" recorded|
-|1 Sep                  |   Deadline to drop classes and be eligible for refund of Enrollment Fee and/or all applicable fees.
+|1 Sep                  |   Deadline to drop classes and be eligible for a refund of Enrollment Fee and/or all applicable fees.
 |4 Sep                  |   __Labor Day (CAMPUS CLOSED)__ |
 |5 Sep                  |   Instructor Drop/Census: All drops must be submitted by Noon
 |27 Oct                 |   __Pass/No Pass:__ Deadline for the student to select the P/NP option. __Withdraw:__ Last day to withdraw from classes and receive a "W".
 No drops accepted after this date.
 Thereafter, a student must receive a letter grade.|